TIO-IKIM/CellViT/docs/readmes/preprocessing.md

                         Can be used to name a polygon annotation to determine the area for masked otsu thresholding.
 Seperate multiple labels with ' ' (whitespace) (default: None) --filter_patches FILTER_PATCHES
                         Post-extraction patch filtering to sort out artefacts, marker and other non-tissue patches with a DL model.
 Time consuming.
-Defaults to False.
                         (default: False)
+  --apply_prefilter APPLY_PREFILTER
+                        Pre-extraction mask filtering to remove marker from mask before applying otsu (default: False)
   --log_path LOG_PATH   Path where log files should be stored.
 Otherwise, log files are stored in the output
                         folder (default: None)